 The installation operations have been studied and applied several time before the first wall insertion.
-The insertion is done by the side of the experiment by mean of a special sliding tool designed and built at LNF.
+The insertion is done by the side of the target by mean of a special sliding tool designed and built at LNF.
 Also a final alignment is independently performed on each SW.
-It takes more then 50% of the installation time and is done by using mechanical tools for fine tuning operations (by LNF), optical instruments (auto level AE-5C by NIKON) and a theodolite total station with automatic target recognition (TDA5005 by LEICA).
+It takes more than 50% of the installation time and is done by using mechanical tools for fine tuning operations (by LNF), optical instruments (auto level AE-5C by NIKON) and a teodolite total station with automatic target recognition (TDA5005 by LEICA).
 The positioning precisions are the following:

-Vertical: < 0.3 mm
+• Vertical: < 0.3 mm

-Transversal: < 0.5 mm

-Longitudinal: < 0.5 mm
+- Transversal: < 0.5 mm - Longitudinal: < 0.5 mm

-The overall planarity of a brick wall (2 SW to constitute a plane) is: < 1 mm Up to now have been installed 6 SW with a training speed of 2SW/week.
+The overall planarity of a brick wall (2 SW to constitute a plane) is: < 1 mmUp to now 6 SW have been installed with a training speed of 2SW/week.
 By the end of June the installation speed will be of 6SW/2weeks (i.e. 3BrickWalls/2weeks)